Ejaculation Concerns

 Dave Wells Therapies can support individuals with the social and personal psychological implications of this condition, as well as providing and overseeing referral to health professionals for exploratory, and treatment options if deemed necessary.
 This two-tier approach in addressing various sexual difficulties, aims to achieve ‘best practice for the individual’.

 Men do not usually say to their mates that they have a problem with reaching an orgasm too early in their sexual encounters, and if they did, they would learn that this is not uncommon.
 Dave Wells is easy to talk to about topics that many men find difficult to discuss.
-He provides a confidential, safe, and non-judgemental service that may result in it being a standalone service to address the sexual concern as a majority of the causes of this condition are psychological in nature.
+He provides a confidential, safe, and non-judgmental service that may result in it being a standalone service to address the sexual concern as a majority of the causes of this condition are psychological in nature.
 However, there can be causes where medical support many take precedence, and Dave Wells may be required to collaborate in unity with medical professionals to achieve the best outcomes for the person.

 Whatever the result, a client-centered approach underpins the philosophy of Dave Wells Therapies and enables each individual to have control of any decisions they make regarding their health.